Aston Martin's finance boss to leave as losses deepen

-LONDON (Reuters) - Aston Martin’s (AML.L) chief finance officer will leave the company after its losses almost doubled last year following a sales drop as the luxury carmaker pursues a turnaround with a new investor.
+LONDON (Reuters) - Aston Martin’s (AML.L) chief finance officer will leave the company following a tumultuous 2019 in which the luxury carmaker’s losses ballooned after sales dropped and it drafted in a new investor to help turn around the firm.

 Aston said last month that Canadian billionaire Lawrence Stroll would buy up to 20% of the company and existing shareholders would also inject more cash to stabilize the automaker.